Dangerous Goods by Air Freight to Mexico

 Every DGR shipment requires a fully completed Shipper's Declaration for Dangerous Goods, signed by a trained DGR specialist.
 Aircargo.nl employs certified DGR experts who prepare and verify all documentation.

-DGR goods must be packed in UN-certified packaging suitable for the UN class and packing group.
-Incorrect packaging is the most common reason for refusal by the airline.
+DGR goods must be packed in UN-certified packaging appropriate to their UN class and packing group.
+Incorrect packaging is the most common reason airlines refuse shipments.

 Airline approval

 Not all airlines accept all types of DGR.
-Aircargo.nl always selects the right carrier based on the DGR profile of your shipment.
+Aircargo.nl always selects the right carrier based on your shipment’s DGR profile.

-Get a custom quote for Dangerous Goods to Mexico.
-We respond on average within 4 hours.
+Request a tailored quote for Dangerous Goods to Mexico.
+We typically reply within 4 hours.

 Quote & booking